xtermjs/xtermjs.org/_docs/guides/hooks.md

     - For every sequence type the parser maintains a list of attached handlers.
 They are probed in reverse registering order until one returned `true` or the list was exhausted.
     - A sequence handler does the state transformation on the terminal object (mainly involves terminal buffer content changes and cursor updates).

-    When the parser has finished processing a single chunk, the callback given to the `write` call gets triggered to indicate, that this particular chunk was finally processed and the chunk data gets eventually discarded.
+    When the parser has finished processing a single chunk, the callback given to the `write` call gets triggered to indicate that this particular chunk was finally processed and the data gets eventually discarded.
 So far no screen updates have happened.

     **Note:** The whole parsing and state manipulation process is synchronous to a position in a chunk of data and cannot be interupted.
 This is important to note and limits the possibilities to postpone heavy work from within a sequence handler.
 If you have to do use async interfaces, keep in mind that the terminal state will have progressed by the time the async call gets executed.